mfvianna/emtm/README.rst

-The `-a` flag tells emtm to execute "/sbin/agetty -o '-p -- \\u' - $TERM" instead of any shell, allowing it to replace (actually wrap) agetty in order to restore the Virtual Terminal scrollback functionality which was removed from the Linux Kernel from versions 5.xx.xx and above;
+The `-a` flag tells emtm to execute "/sbin/agetty -o '-p -- \\u' - $TERM" instead of any shell, allowing it to replace (actually wrap) agetty in order to restore the Virtual Terminal scrollback functionality which was removed from the Linux Kernel versions 5.9 and above;
+OBS: When emtm is used to wrap agetty, the environment variable EMTM_PTTY is set with the name of the parent tty;

 The `-v` tells emtm to show its version and exit;